Aline Charigot

 Aline Victorine Charigot (23 May 1859 – 27 June 1915) was a model for Auguste Renoir and later became his wife while continuing to model for him and then caring for him when he became disabled.
 She is pictured in many of his paintings over very many years, most famously in the early 1880s Luncheon of the Boating Party (where she is the woman on the left with the little dog), and Blonde Bather.
 They had three children together, two of whom, Pierre and Jean, went on to have distinguished careers in film, and the third, Claude, became a ceramic artist.
-Pierre had a son Claude who became the well-known cinematographer.
+Pierre had a son Claude who became a well-known cinematographer.
 She predeceased her elderly husband.

 Biography

 Aline Charigot was born on 23 May 1859 to a farming family who cultivated grapes in Essoyes in the department of Aube, France.
 (Note: Her dates of birth and death are variously reported.
 For her birth 23 May seems agreed and 1860 is usually reported whereas her gravestone says 1859.
 Her date of death is most commonly given as 27 June rather than 15 June but it seems agreed she died in 1915.)
 When she was still a baby her father went to America and her mother moved away leaving Aline to be looked after by her aunt and uncle.
 She received little education.
-In 1874 she followed her mother to Montmartre, Paris, where she worked as a dressmaker.
+In 1874, she followed her mother to Montmartre, Paris, where she worked as a dressmaker.
 In about 1880 she met Auguste Renoir, when she was twenty and he nearly forty, and started modelling for him.
 She gave birth to their first son, Pierre, in 1885 and they married in Paris on 14 April 1890.
 They had two other sons, Jean born 1894 and Claude born 1901.

-From 1888 the couple spent progressively more time living in Essoyes, buying a house there in 1896.
-In 1903 they moved to Cagnes-sur-Mer, building a new house there, Les Collettes, between 1905 and 1909.
+From 1888, the couple spent progressively more time living in Essoyes, buying a house there in 1896.
+In 1903, they moved to Cagnes-sur-Mer, building a new house there, Les Collettes, between 1905 and 1909.

 Pierre became a prominent stage and film actor; Jean became a famous film auteur, actor, and author; and Claude became a ceramic artist.
 Pierre had a son Claude (Aline and Auguste's grandson) who became the well-known cinematographer.

 After Claude's birth she developed diabetes but hid this from her husband.
 Pierre and Jean were drafted into the army in World War I and both were injured, Jean badly so.
 Aline died from a heart attack in Nice on 27 June 1915 after a hospital visit to Jean so predeceasing her elderly and disabled husband by four years.
 She was buried in the south of France and then her remains were moved to Essoyes to be alongside her mother.